-In addition to the spine linear regression algorithm, DQPB also offers a second robust linear regression approach for datasets that have an s value exceeding s{lim} but are still reasonably thought to have age significance (see Appendix C).
-This regression algorithm, named the "Robust model 2", is similar to the Isoplot model 2, but encompasses robust properties which reduce the influence of outliers on the fitted line in a similar manner to spine.
-Also though this algorithm discards analytical uncertainties and
+In addition to the spine linear regression algorithm, DQPB also offers a second robust linear regression approach for datasets that have an s value exceeding $s{\text{lim}}$ but are still reasonably thought to have age significance (see Appendix C).
+This regression algorithm, named the "Robust

 Figure 4.
-A comparison of the spine weighted average with the classical statistics weighted mean for Bishop Tuff zircon206Pb/238U ages from Crowley et al. (2007).
-The black line shows the spine weighted average 206Pb/238U age of 767.59 ± 0.86 ka (95 % CI), with this uncertainty indicated by the light grey shading.
-The spine width value, s, for this dataset is 1.31, which is within the upper 95 % confidence limit of s ($s{lim} = 1.42$, n = 19), suggesting that the dataset contains a sufficiently welldefined spine of data points for use of this algorithm.
-For comparison, the classical statistics weighted mean age is 767.85 ± 1.5 ka (95 % CI) (MSWD = 4.43, n = 19), with this uncertainty represented by the hatched red area.
-If the two oldest ages are treated as outliers, as for the preferred age in the original publication, the classical statistics weighted mean shifts to 767.06 ± 0.85 ka (95 % CI) (MSWD = 1.3, n = 17).
+A comparison of the spine weighted average with the classical statistics weighted mean for Bishop Tuff zirconPb/U ages from Crowley et al. (2007).
+The black line shows the spine weighted average Pb/U age of $767.59 \pm 0.86$ ka (95 % CI), with this uncertainty indicated by the light grey shading.
+The spine width value, s, for this dataset is 1.31, which is within the upper 95 % confidence limit of s ( $s{\text{lim}} = 1.42$ , n = 19), suggesting that the dataset contains a sufficiently welldefined spine of data points for use of this algorithm.
+For comparison, the classical statistics weighted mean age is $767.85 \pm 1.5$ ka (95 % CI) (MSWD = 4.43, n = 19), with this uncertainty represented by the hatched red area.
+If the two oldest ages are treated as outliers, as for the preferred age in the original publication, the classical statistics weighted mean shifts to $767.06 \pm 0.85$ ka (95 % CI) (MSWD = 1.3, n = 17).
 Note that age uncertainty covariances have not been considered in this example, although the spine algorithm is capable of accounting for these where necessary (see Sect.
 4).

-provides less reliable age uncertainty estimates than spine, it is offered as a robust alternative to the model 2 and 3 fits discussed above, as it is expected to be applicable to a wider range of datasets.
+model 2", is similar to the Isoplot model 2, but encompasses robust properties which reduce the influence of outliers on the fitted line in a similar manner to spine.
+Although this algorithm discards analytical uncertainties and provides less reliable age uncertainty estimates than spine, it is offered as a robust alternative to the model 2 and 3 fits discussed above, as it is expected to be applicable to a wider range of datasets.